Lautaro & Neymar? Barcelona can't afford either right now let alone both | Goal.com

 In the current market, Barca would be lucky to get a third of that money.
 And that is the Catalans' other concern.

 The Covid-19 pandemic has hit football hard, shaking its fragile financial foundations to their very core.
-There is no telling what affect the current, worldwide uncertainty will have on the transfer market.
+There is no telling what effect the current, worldwide uncertainty will have on the transfer market.

 However, it seems unlikely that even wealthy clubs would be willing to invest vast sums of money in underperforming or injury-prone players.